KevinWMatthews/c-function_pointers/docs/index.md

 ## Project Structure

-For simplicity, all four source files live in the project's root directory:
+For simplicity, all examples are in the project's root directory:
 ```
 c-function_pointers/
 ├── as_function_parameter_typedef.c
 ├── as_function_parameter.c
 ├── as_struct_element.c
+├── as_struct_element_typedef.c
 ├── basic_syntax.c
 └── typedef_syntax.c
 ```

+Each file is a self-contained, complete example.

 ## Getting Started